TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 The PU exchanges data with visible peripherals.
 Communication methods and the expected nature of the data are described below.

 #### LCD Communication
 Communication between the Processing Unit and the Display Module is implemented through the Raspberry Pi’s 40-pin GPIO interface using the SPI communication protocol.
 The TFT (Thin Film Transistor) module mounts directly on top of the Raspberry Pi’s GPIO header but will instead be extended using a ribbon cable, eliminating the need for external cabling and allowing both data and power to be delivered through the same connector [15].
 The module operates as an SPI peripheral device, receiving pixel data, frame control commands, and refresh instruction queries over dedicated SPI lines such as SCLK, MOSI, MISO, and chip-select.
-The display driver IC and touch controller communicate using this bus structure, enabling the Raspberry Pi to issue display updates with low latency and predictable timing.
+The display driver IC communicates using this bus structure, enabling the Raspberry Pi to issue display updates with low latency and predictable timing.

 To enable operation, device drivers for the display must be installed on the Raspberry Pi.
 The manufacturer provides a downloadable driver package and installation instructions that configure the required SPI overlays and device mappings in the Raspberry Pi’s operating system.
 Once installed, the display is recognized as a framebuffer output device, allowing applications and the desktop environment to render directly to the screen.
 The physical and communication interface requires that the screen be positioned on the Raspberry Pi’s GPIO header during use, as the electrical connections for SPI, control signals, and power delivery are all made through this stacking arrangement [14].

 #### Microphone Communication

 The microphone connects to the PU via USB and supplies a continuous stream of digital audio samples [13].
 The Raspberry Pi enumerates USB audio devices as system recording devices, allowing application-level audio APIs to capture PCM (Pulse-code modulation) audio due to the system’s built-in audio drivers [16].
 These audio streams are then processed by vosk, which converts spoken input into textual commands for the game.
-Due to the microphone’s restricted range of movement, a USB extension cable (male to female) will be used to enable proper placement [17].
+Due to the microphone’s restricted range of movement, a USB extension cable will be used to enable proper placement [17].

 ### Control Unit Communication